 Hess Sound

-Inspired by the healing power of sound, which Peter Hess discovered on his travels to Nepal, he founded the sound massage with Singing Bowls in 1984.
-In 1989, together with his then wife Jozina Hess-de Korte, he began to produce his own Singing Bowls , which they subjected to the highest quality criteria.
+Inspired by the healing power of sounds that Peter Hess experienced during his travels to Nepal, he founded the sound massage with Singing Bowls in 1984.
+In 1989, together with his then-wife Jozina Hess-de Korte, he began to produce his own Singing Bowls, which they subjected to the highest quality criteria.

-From the very beginning, it was important to Peter Hess in the production of new Singing Bowls to combine tradition with modernity, to create fair working conditions locally and to support his second adopted home of Nepal.
-This is still a central concern of Peter Hess® Singing Bowls production today.
-With his work, Peter Hess has positively influenced the lives of many people and written a success story: his sound methods are heard in various fields of work from wellness and prevention to education and counseling to therapy and healing.
+From the beginning, it was important to Peter Hess in the production of new Singing Bowls to combine tradition with modernity, to create fair working conditions on site and to support his second adopted home, Nepal.
+This remains a central concern of Peter Hess® Singing Bowl production to this day.
+With his work, Peter Hess has positively influenced the lives of many people and written a success story: his sound methods are gaining recognition in various fields of work from wellness and prevention to education and counseling, to therapy and healing.

 Peter Hess® Institute